How to Submit a Story to Invisible Illness

 A lot of the time, after I read somebody’s story, I’d love to get involved and I want to comment.
 So far I can’t figure out HOW.
 I click on “comments” but all I get is other people’s comments.
 I tried the three esoteric dots and they dotted me nowhere.
 I’m sure there’s something perfectly obvious I am missing and I am resigned to Asking For Help, a concept that used to make me cry.
 Help, please?

 Every question that you have is a question someone else has too!
 There are so many new people joining that this is certainly something others have faced as well.
 It’s actually really simple:

-The heart at the bottom means you liked the post, and the “talk” bubble to the right means you want to respond.
+If you liked the post, you can clap it by clicking the left button at the end of the story.
+Notice that you can clap up to 50 times (hold down the button to clap as many times as you’d like).
+The “talk” bubble to the right means you want to respond.
 It takes some getting used to — your response is treated as a top-level post as well.
 But don’t worry about that yet.
 Just hit the talk bubble and respond away.

 Updated December 19, 2016